 Jumbo memory, high-speed storage, and memory resilience are all major drivers in determining which products that technology partners like Intel® work to develop.
 Data center usages are rapidly evolving, creating a need that can only be met with the unique properties of next generation Non Volatile Memory (NVM).
 As a result, Intel® has developed the Intel® Optane DC Memory.
 This product brings valuable enhancements through it’s flexibility.
 Storage is offered right at the memory bus, avoiding traditional slower data paths for storage devices and allowing for maximum speed of processing.
 High Frequency Trading is one very obvious application but pretty much any real time database could benefit.
 Intel® Optane DC persistent memory modules come in 128GB, 256GB and 512GB capacities, vastly larger than DRAM sticks, which typically range from 4GB to 32GB.

-Our new product line will be coming soon.
-We are looking forward to utilizing these technologies and others as they come to market in an effort to help government, military, higher education and commercial organizations achieve their business and organizational goals.
+With these technology advancements in mind, we’re beginning to build our new product line and it’s coming soon.
+We are looking forward to utilizing these new technologies and others as they come to market in an effort to help government, military, higher education and commercial organizations achieve their business and organizational goals.
 Keep an eye out for our new releases coming soon!